Mercado Pago Review

 Company History

 Founded in 2003 in Buenos Aires as the payment engine for Mercado Libre, the Argentine eBay-style marketplace that started in 1999.
-Initial purpose was solving the obvious problem: Latin American buyers and sellers needed a way to transact online without bank cards working reliably.
+The initial purpose was solving the obvious problem: Latin American buyers and sellers needed a way to transact online without bank cards working reliably.
 Like PayPal for the LATAM marketplace economy.

 Through the 2010s it grew beyond the marketplace into an open payment platform.
 SMB merchants outside Mercado Libre started accepting it.
 Pix arrived in Brazil in 2020 and Mercado Pago plugged into it immediately, becoming one of the first wallets that worked as a checking-account substitute for unbanked Brazilians.
 The Brazilian Central Bank authorized them as a Payment Institution in 2019.
 Mexico, Chile, Colombia, Peru and Uruguay all came online with full payment-institution licensing.

-Our analysis of 374 reviews from Trustpilot and industry sources
+Our analysis of 366 reviews from Trustpilot and industry sources

 Review Analysis